CurveDocs/curve-docs/docs/crvUSD/oracle.md

 ### *Calculate Smoothing Factor (α)*
-When calculating the smoothing factor, represented as $\alpha$, the formula is converted to an int256 type because the exp() function requires an int256 as its input.
+When calculating the smoothing factor, represented as $\alpha$, the formula is converted to an int256 type because the exp() function requires an int256 input.

 $$\alpha = \exp{-\frac{(block.timestamp - \text{last_timestamp}) * 10^{18}}{\text{TVL_MA_TIME}}}$$